data-8/mcb-88-connector/exercises/lab4.md

 2. What is the location (chromosome and position) of HLA-A?
 3. How long is the gene?
 4. How many exons does HLA-A have?
-5. Out of the exons, describe the peptides any 3 exons encode. (e.g., exon 1 encodes for peptide ~BLANK~).
+5. Out of the exons, describe the peptides resulting from the 2nd, 3rd and 4th exons of HLA-A. (e.g., exon 2 encodes for peptide ~BLANK~).
 6. What important roles do HLA-A play? **Note:** If you find that this page does not provide enough information on the HLA-A gene, google to find more information.
-7. Name two diseases associated with this gene.
-Explain briefly what these diseases are.

 Now, let's navigate back to the browser to explore variation of HLA-A.